The Vespa Container

-The Vespa Container (also known as QRS) is the home of all application specific plug-ins in Vespa.
+The Vespa Container (also known as QRS or JDisc) is the home of all application specific plug-ins in Vespa.
 It can also be used to build standalone server applications, but in Vespa it is the basis of the search container and document processing.
 As the Search Container, it handles all incoming queries, and returns results.
-As the Document Processor Container, all documents fed passes through it.
-In both cases, this allows plug-ins to process or modify all queries, results and documents globally.
+As the Document Processor Container, all documents fed pass through it.
+In both cases, this allows plug-ins to process or modify all queries, results and documents based on application requirements.

 The Container provides a development and hosting environment for processing components, and a model for composing such components developed by multiple development teams into a functional whole.
 The goal is to allow query, result and document processing to grow to great levels of sophistication by providing a strong component model including isolation, while still providing great development ergonomics to allow developers to experiment with new functionality.